scottdorman/scottdorman.github.io/_posts/2008/2008-02-25-teched-for-novices-2008-edition.md

 ---
 layout: post
-title: Tech&middot;Ed for Novices, 2008 Edition
+title: TechEd for Novices, 2008 Edition
 date: '2008-02-25 00:21:43 -05:00'
 ---

-While I'm waiting to find out if I'll be able to go to Tech·Ed again this year I am still keeping an eye on what's going on with the conference.
-For last year's Tech·Ed, Microsoft created a "Tips for the Newbie" page (which is apparently no longer available) and I created a follow-on post called [Tech·Ed for Novices]({% post_url /2007/2007-05-19-teched-for-novices %}).
-Since the conference this year is split into two separate weeks, I thought it was even more important for some tips on how to deal with the information overload and what Tech·Ed has to offer.
+While I'm waiting to find out if I'll be able to go to TechEd again this year I am still keeping an eye on what's going on with the conference.
+For last year's TechEd, Microsoft created a "Tips for the Newbie" page (which is apparently no longer available) and I created a follow-on post called [TechEd for Novices]({% post_url /2007/2007-05-19-teched-for-novices %}).
+Since the conference this year is split into two separate weeks, I thought it was even more important for some tips on how to deal with the information overload and what TechEd has to offer.

 # Session Types

-There are six different session types available at Tech·Ed and each one is very different, so it is up to your individual learning style to decide which ones will be better.
+There are six different session types available at TechEd and each one is very different, so it is up to your individual learning style to decide which ones will be better.
 The problem is, what are the differences?

 ### Birds of a Feather (BOF)

 The Birds of a Feather sessions are not presentations, they are a moderated open-forum environment that promotes discussion and interaction.
 Because these sessions are led by third-party experts, attendees enjoy free-flowing dialogues about products, technologies, and solutions without necessarily focusing on Microsoft.
 They are generally fairly small in number, around 20 people or so, but that is an average.

-For Tech·Ed Developers, the sessions are organized and facilitated by [INETA](http://www.ineta.org), while [Culminis](http://www.culminis.org) is responsible for Tech·Ed IT Professionals.
+For TechEd Developers, the sessions are organized and facilitated by [INETA](http://www.ineta.org), while [Culminis](http://www.culminis.org) is responsible for TechEd IT Professionals.

 ### Breakout Session